In the wake of the terrible Menu Foods

 organization.

-household, debunking common myths and demonstrating an easy system of
+food for the dogs and cats in your household, debunking common myths and demonstrating an

-preparation, storage, and serving.
+easy system of preparation, storage, and serving.

 Thank you again for speaking to our club last night.
 I think you got some